aalmada/aalmada.github.io/_posts/2023-07-04-SIMD-in-dotnet.md

 The `Sum()` is just one example where the use of vectorization can be used.
 I hope you found this article helpful in understanding the concepts so that you can apply to different scenarios in your projects.

 For documentation on the more advanced `System.Runtime.Intrinsics` namespace, check the "Introduction to vectorization with Vector128 and Vector256".

+> **Note**: Employing SIMD can significantly increase the complexity of the source code.
+This complexity can make the code harder to maintain and increase the likelihood of bugs.
+To address this challenge, I've created a library that simplifies and enhances the reusability and extensibility of iterations.
+You can learn more about it in my other article, "[A Generic Tensor Library for .NET](https://aalmada.github.io/posts/A-generic-tensor-library-for-dotnet/)," which provides detailed guidance on its usage.